mobicycle/Edison_Bluemix_HANA/http_request.md

   Create a placeholder to display the I/O values retrieved from Edison
   Set up an input div as a placeholder, `<div id="input"></div>`
   View output in our client-side JavaScript code sitting in browser.js

+##Browser.js
+  The browser loads our HTML page and executes JS code on the client machine
+  The JS code will
+    -Request "something" from the API server running on the Edison
+    -Retrieve "something else" from the API server running on the Edison.